gscontras/probLang/chapters/08-politeness.md

 > **Exercises**:

 > 1. What does the pragmatic listener infer when she hears "not amazing"?
 How does the pragmatic listener interpret the other "indirect" utterances?
-> 2. Write a purely informative `speaker2`, who only cares about conveying the "state", but knows that the pragmatic listener will reason about both phi and state.
+> 2. Write a purely informative `speaker2`, who only cares about conveying `state`, but knows that the pragmatic listener will reason about both `phi` and `state`.
 Does it make different predictions from the model defined above?
-> 3. Write a purely self-presentational `speaker2`, who only cares about conveying "phi", but knows that the pragmatic listener will reason about both phi and state.
+> 3. Write a purely self-presentational `speaker2`, who only cares about conveying `phi`, but knows that the pragmatic listener will reason about both `phi` and `state`.
 Does it make different predictions from the model defined above?
 > 4. Write an alternative `speaker2` who, like `speaker1`, is *actually* both kind and informative (as opposed to the self-presentational speaker model above).
 Does it make different predictions from the model defined above?